menu

 Unlike some cities, Carlisle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Carlisle are a mix of both white- and blue-collar jobs.
 Overall, Carlisle is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Carlisle who work in sales jobs (19.30%), office and administrative support (9.53%), and management occupations (7.72%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.80% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Carlisle telecommute to their jobs.
+Overall, about 16.80% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Carlisle is worth considering.

-Carlisle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Carlisle does not have a public transit system used by locals to get to and from work.

 The per capita income in Carlisle in 2022 was $23,460, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $93,840 for a family of four.
 However, Carlisle contains both very wealthy and poor people as well.